 Good intentions, though, but the teachers and parents while parenting have never realized that the result would be their inability to cope with failures later in life and learn and grow.
 For example— while parenting we cannot resist if our children get their multiplication tables wrong or not become part of the school’s sports team, or not be selected for an annual concert.
 As a result, they also feel a sense of failure when a friend suddenly stops talking to them, or no one listens to them.
 Success and failures are a natural part of life, and it has always been that way.

-While success brings a lot of joy and happiness, failure can set back a person—children included— with agony, fear, anger, pain, sadness, frustration, and low self-esteem.
-How one reacts to both situations completely depends upon age, experiences, and maturity.
+While success brings a lot of joy and happiness, failure can set a person—children included—back with agony, fear, anger, pain, sadness, frustration, and low self-esteem.
+How one reacts to both situations completely depends upon age, experience, and maturity.
 Our kids are of a generation that can’t handle losing.
 At party games, school, and even friendly neighborhood contests, we see kids bursting into tears because they “did not come first.”
 We must prepare our kids to face and celebrate failures.
 But how to teach our children that mistakes are okay?
-Come, in this post, we are here to discuss that.
+In this post, we are here to discuss that.

 It all depends on our parenting, our children and our reaction to their failure.
 Our kids always look up to us as examples, and how we react will influence their response to that situation.